sabitha-saravanan/M1-snakes-and-ladders/1_Requirements/Readme.md

   ## Strengths

   1) A very quick and simple game.
-2) Can be played by people of any age group.3) Helps children practice counting and adding.
+  2) Can be played by people of any age group.
+  3) Helps children practice counting and adding.
   4) Easy to design.

   ## Weakness
   1) Can lead to addiction in children.
   2) With increase in number of players, the time delay increases.
   3) The design of the board with too many snakes leads to increase in the chances of a player encountering a snake multiple times making the game long.
-4).
-Waiting for the occurence of 1 on the dice to win a game can be very irritating.
+  4) Waiting for the occurence of 1 on the dice to win a game can be very irritating.

  ## Opportunities